Ken (given name)

+Ken is a masculine given name of Japanese and Scottish Gaelic origin.

+The Japanese given name is common among males.
+It can have many different meanings depending on the kanji used.

-Ken is a masculine given name of Scottish / Scottish Gaelic origin.
-It is used either as a given name or as a short form of names with the letters "Ken" (like Kenneth, Kenan, Kendrick, Kendall, Kennedy, Mackenzie, Kenson, or Kenelm).
-Ken is also a Japanese name which can have many different meanings depending on the kanji used.
+Ken is also a masculine given name of Scottish / Scottish Gaelic origin.
+It is used as a given name or as a short form of names with the letters "Ken" (like Kenneth, Kenan, Kendrick, Kendall, Kennedy, Mackenzie, Kenson, or Kenelm).